 Vapors from these substances could permeate the plastic and affect the water.
 Thick walled polyethylene containers are significantly less permeable to vapors than are thin-walled containers.

-Once the container is opened, use the water rather than restoring it.
+Once the container is opened, use the water rather than putting it back into storage.
 If stored water has a flat taste, pour it back and forth between two containers several times.
 Rotate water every 1 to 2 years.

 Store as much water as possible, more than the bare minimum (especially in desert and hot climates).
 Be certain to label each container so there will be no questions about its contents.
 Include the date and information on the method of disinfection used.